livingdocsIO/documentation/content/reference/project-config/content-types.md

 `gte` and `lt` properties are both optional.
 It is possible to set a start time (`gte`) without an end time (`lt`), and an end time without a start time.
 The `dateTime` property will not exist if both of the timestamps are removed.

+Component conditions are only active when the document revision is published.
+Before publishing, the conditions considered to be part of the draft and will have no effect.
+When a component condition time passes the background scheduler will trigger a `publication.update` server event and process any configured webhooks, then schedule a future event if one exists.

 This feature is opt-in.
 If no component conditions are set in the document content then all components will be returned in the content.
 If you disable conditions at a later date the conditions will still be respected to avoid any unwanted/unscheduled data from being returned by the API.

 ## Public API config